 - Unquantified Project Benefits Nitrogen reductions for some of the projects and activities listed in this BMAP cannot currently be quantified.
 However, these projects are included because of their assumed positive impact to reduce pollutant loads, and estimated loading reductions may be determined at a later date. - Atmospheric Deposition Atmospheric sources of nitrogen are local, national and international.
 Local sources include the petroleum-fueled combustion engines of cars and trucks as well as fertilizers used for agricultural and residential uses.
 Other local or regional sources may include power plants and industrial facilities.
 Atmospheric sources have generally low nitrogen concentrations compared with other sources and are further reduced through additional biological and chemical processes before they reach groundwater.
-Recent data (and Dawson, 2017) indicate that the deposition of nitrogen has been generally decreasing in Florida with an up to 55% decrease in atmospheric deposition by 2028, possibly related to power plant fuel source changes and air treatment upgrades as well as the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017) and increased use of solar energy.
-This gradual decrease in atmospheric deposition of nitrogen will assist with creating the necessary reductions for this source.
+Himes and Dawson (2017) indicates that emissions of nitrogen have been generally decreasing in Florida with an up to 55% decrease in emissions estimated by 2028, possibly related to power plant fuel source changes and air treatment upgrades as well as the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017) and increased use of solar energy.
+This gradual decrease in atmospheric emission of nitrogen will likely assist with creating the necessary reductions for this source.
 However, atmospheric deposition is a nitrogen source and is, therefore, estimated as a loading factor to the springs.
 As other sources are addressed and decreased, the relative percentage contribution of atmospheric sources is expected to increase.
 For this BMAP, atmospheric deposition sources and trends will be re-evaluated periodically.
 The regulatory programs that limit atmospheric sources are primarily national or international, which limits how this BMAP can regulate these sources.